BeanieODM/beanie/docs/sync_tutorial/actions.md

         self.name = self.name.capitalize()
 ```

-This will capitalize the `name` field value before each document insert and replace.
+This will capitalize the `name` field value before each document's Insert and Replace.

-Actions can be selectively skipped by passing the parameter `skip_actions` when calling
+Actions can be selectively skipped by passing the `skip_actions` argument when calling
 the operations that trigger events. `skip_actions` accepts a list of directions and action names.

 ```python